Abraham Lincoln's first inaugural address: Reaction

 While much of the Northern press largely praised Lincoln's inaugural address, the new Confederacy mainly responded with silence.
-The Charleston Mercury was an exception: it excoriated Lincoln's address as manifesting "insolence" and "brutality," and attacked the Union government as 'a mobocratic empire.'
+The Charleston Mercury was an exception: it excoriated Lincoln's address as manifesting "insolence" and "brutality," and attacked the Union government as 'a mobocratic empire'.
 The speech also did not impress other states which were considering secession from the Union.
 Indeed, after Fort Sumter was attacked and Lincoln declared a formal state of insurrection, four more states—Virginia, North Carolina, Tennessee and Arkansas—purported to secede from the Union and joined the Confederacy.

 Modern writers and historians generally consider the speech to be a masterpiece and one of the finest presidential inaugural addresses, with the final lines having earned particularly lasting renown in American culture.
 Literary and political analysts likewise have praised the speech's eloquent prose and epideictic quality.

-The ending of the speech, starting with "I am moved to closed," was famously featured as the prelude to the final song, "The Battle of Hampton Road," on the album The Monitor by the New Jersey punk rock band, Titus Andronicus.
-The album, conceptually linking the US Civil War to a mental health crisis, is widely considered one of the best albums of the 21st century.
+The ending of the speech, starting with "I am moved to closed," was featured as the prelude to the song "The Battle of Hampton Road" on the album The Monitor by the New Jersey punk rock band Titus Andronicus.